French Court Acquits Air France, Airbus Over 2009 Rio-Paris Crash - UrduPoint

 It said Air France had committed two "acts of imprudence" in the way it disseminated an information note on the faulty tubes to its pilots.

-But there was not a strong enough causal link between these failings and the accident to show an offence had been committed.
+But there was not a strong enough causal link between these failings and the accident to show an offence had been committed, it found.

-- 'Legally justified' - Prosecutors initially dropped charges against the companies in 2019 in a decision that also infuriated victims' families.
+Prosecutors initially dropped charges against the companies in 2019, a decision that also infuriated victims' families.

 A Paris appeals court overturned this decision in 2021 and ordered the trial to go ahead.